Christopher Wrede, Ph.D., Assistant Professor of Physics

 Cathleen Fry, B.S., 3rd year Ph.D. candidate in Physics at MSU

 Cathleen received her B.S. in Physics at Tennessee Technological University in 2013.
 She was involved in a project cataloguing the discovery of the isotopes at Michigan State as an REU student in 2011.
 In 2012, she was involved in an REU project at Notre Dame studying the feasibility of using deuterons as a probe to study the Isoscalar Giant Monopole Resonance.
 At Michigan State, she is currently supported by the NSCL and University Distinguished Fellowships.
 Her current focus is studying 35Ar to constrain the 34Cl(p, γ)35Ar reaction rate, which is relevant for nova nucleosynthesis.
-She has already planned, executed, an analyzed an experiment to discover and measure 35Ar excited states at Maier-Leibnitz Laboratory in Munich.
+She has planned, executed, an analyzed an experiment to discover and measure 35Ar excited states at Maier-Leibnitz Laboratory in Munich.
 She recently published a paper on the results of this work, reporting the discovery of 17 new resonances [Phys.
 Rev. C 91, 015803 (2015)].
 Cathleen is currently preparing for an experiment to measure the lifetimes of 30P(p, γ)31S resonances at Canada's national laboratory for nuclear and particle physics, TRUIMF, which will complement Michael Bennett's work on 31Cl beta decay.

 Brent Glassman, B.S., 3rd year Ph.D. candidate in Physics at MSU

 Sarah Schwartz, B.S., 2nd year Ph.D. candidate in Physics at MSU

 Sarah received a B.S. in Mathematics, minoring in Physics, from the University of Southern Indiana in 2014.
 She was a participant in Michigan State University’s REU program in 2013.
 During that program and since she has been studying beta delayed proton-gamma emissions from 26P to 25Al to find the absolute intensities of the 25Al gamma rays emitted and has also focused on analyzing Doppler-broadening effects from that decay due to the recoil velocity of 25Al.
-She is currently preparing a paper on that work, which was recently accepted for publication, describing the first observation and application of radiative Doppler broadening in beta delayed proton-gamma decay [Phys.
+She has prepared a paper on that work, which was recently accepted for publication, describing the first observation and application of radiative Doppler broadening in beta delayed proton-gamma decay [Phys.
 Rev. C 92, 031302(R) (2015)].